Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 - ### Zombie Detector
     This project aims to place bounding boxes around zombies it has identified.
 Here transfer learning was used to speed up the training process and on only 5 images available for training.
 The Object Detection API and RetinaNet was used to build the model.

+    In building computer vision models, or AI models in general, one needs access to a lot of data in order to create a well-performing model.
+However, there are methods to mitigiating this problem.

+    Transfer learning is one way of resolving this issue.
+By taking a pre-existing model trained on similiar data, it is possible to improve model performance and reduce training time.
+Typically, the pre-trained model would have been trained on a larger dataset with more powerful compute resources.
+    The benefits of using the convolutions and features from another model can be transfered onto a new project.

+    By doing so in this instance, we reduce the amount of data needed to create a model to detect zombies in an image.
+Here only 5 images were used.
+The original dataset included manually derived labels which is usually time consuming.

+    The final result is an accurate model that can be retrained for other types of objects.

     ![Zombie Detector](./Advanced%20Computer%20Vision%20with%20TensorFlow/Images/Zombie%20detection.png)